theupdateframework/pep-on-pypi-with-tuf/README.rst

 * **Vulnerability to key compromises**: An attacker who is able to compromise a single key or less than a given threshold of keys can compromise clients.
-  This includes relying on a single online key (such as only being protected by SSL) or a single offline key (such as most software update systems use to sign files).
+  This includes relying on a single on-pypi key (such as only being protected by SSL) or a single off-pypi key (such as most software update systems use to sign files).